Japan 2019 Day 5 - A Pilgrimage and RabbitsMar 2, 2019 8 min read

 Let’s check out that movie that was on the cover of that pamphlet.

-Why is the male actor censored and…oh hey, a Dreamcast controller.
+Why is the male actor censored?
+Oh hey, is that a Dreamcast controller?

 Turns out if you idle on the menu, the TV automatically plays the trailer of the movie.

 And it just leaves those first 5 minutes on loop forever…

 2⁄3 of Japan is covered in trees.
 Only beaten by Finland and Sweden in the developed world.

 Fun fact 2:

 Japan has too many trees, or rather, they planted too many of the same kinds of trees.

 Only a small percentage of Japan’s forest today can be considered fully natural.

 They’re having a hard time fixing it because all the farmers moved to the cities after losing their jobs because Japan imported cheap trees instead of using their own.